-The 1010 Pacific Street property is encumbered by a mortgage note to CIT Bank, N.A., entered into in connection with the acquisition of the property, with a balance of \$18.6 million as of December 31, 2020.
-The property is also encumbered by a pre-development bridge loan with the same lender that will provide up to \$3.0 million for 100% of eligible pre-development and carrying costs, of which approximately \$1.8 million was drawn as of December 31, 2020.
-The notes mature on June 24, 2021, require interest-only payments and bear interest at one-month LIBOR (with a floor of 1.25%) plus 3.60% (4.85% as of December 31, 2020).
-The Company has guaranteed this mortgage note and has complied with the financial covenants therein.
-The Company currently intends to refinance the notes with a construction loan prior to maturity, although there are no assurances that the Company will be able to do so.
+The 953 Dean Street property is encumbered by a mortgage note to Bank Leumi, N.A., entered into in connection with the acquisition of the property, with a balance of \$30.0 million as of December 31, 2021.
+The note matures on December 22, 2022, is subject to two six month extension options, requires interest-only payments and bears interest at the prime rate (with a floor of 3.25%) plus 1.60% (4.85% as of December 31, 2021).
+The Company currently intends to refinance the note with a construction loan prior to maturity, although there are no assurances that the Company will be able to do so.